olson-sean-k/mitsein/README.md

 Branching is toggled in the `safety` module.
 The presence of items in non-empty types is asserted when executing tests, though not in the context of [Miri][`miri`].
-These conditional checks use the nomenclature `_maybe_unchecked`.
+APIs that interact with these  conditional checks use the nomenclature "maybe unchecked", such as `unwrap_maybe_unchecked`.

-## Integrations and Cargo Features
+## Integrations and Feature Flags

-Mitsein provides some optional features and integrations via the following Cargo features.
+Mitsein provides some optional features and integrations via the following feature flags.

 | Feature     | Default | Primary Dependency | Description                                               |
 |-------------|---------|--------------------|-----------------------------------------------------------|